-The AMA has a commitment to support and encourage you in developing and contributing to the education of drivers and riders through training, programs, sport and recreation, whether it be at Club or Regional, State or National level.
+The AMA has a commitment to support and encourage you in developing and contributing to the education of drivers and riders through training, programs, sport and recreation activities, whether it be at Club or Regional, State or National level.

-To become an AMA Club Coach you will need to either:
+To become a volunteer AMA Club Coach you will need to either:

 - provide evidence/ prove your past or current coaches qualifications; or

 - complete an education and training program to provide you with the skills and knowledge to enable you to coach.

 Below is a brief outline of how you become an AMA Coach.